aaron1aaron2/aaron1aaron2/README.md

 ## Experience
 - **2019 - Most College Student Program | 科技部大專生計畫** <br>
 _This study is about Sentiment analysis of stock market news articles using deep learning.
-The main model used is HAN(Hierarchical Attention Networks).
-The goal is to classify text according to two Sentiment Index, Valence and Arousal._
+We aim to used is HAN(Hierarchical Attention Networks) model to classify news according to two Sentiment Index, Valence and Arousal._

 - **2019 - Data Science Intern at Institute of Sociology, Academia Sinica | 中研院社會所資料科學實習生** <br>
 _Mainly engaged in web crawling, data processing, etc. All of work was use Python.
 This was the first time I learned about collaborative development projects._